 It takes a long time to recover from an abusive and controlling relationship.
-Being monitored, isolated, stalked and abused leave their mark.
-Below are suggestions for people who have left a relationship of Coercive Control.
+Being monitored, isolated, stalked and abused leaves its mark.
+Below are suggestions for people who have left a relationship of coercive control.
 People who are still in such a relationship should seek help from a domestic violence advocate, even if there is no physical violence.
 But beyond the break-up—before they can feel completely well again—victims/survivors need to focus on recovering.
 I’ve organized these suggested activities under the acronym RECOVERY.

 Reclaiming activities that had been blocked by the abuser.
 For instance, Sharon’s partner did not want her to go on walks alone.
 After separating, she felt a wave of liberation every time she laced up her walking shoes.